 Tomato soup is delicious creamy comfort food that is great for warming you up on cold days or when not feeling at your best.

-Sometimes you want a little extra something to serve with your tomato soup.
+Sometimes you want a little extra something to serve with your soup.
 Bread-based sides are the classics, with many options available to make the meal a more filling and satisfying experience.
+So what are some of these other ideas?

 Here are some excellent side dishes for your soul-warming tomato soup.